-- The efficiency of the routine class-work done by the teacher every time when the students come for the physical education class, goes a long way in brining about discipline in the class.
+- by the teacher every time when the students come for the physical education class, goes a long way in brining about discipline in the class.
 The insistence upon uniform, punctuality etc, brings about good discipline. - Discipline is affected when students of unequal strength and ability are made to compete with one another.
 To avoid this the teacher must divide the boys into homogeneous group, i.e. groups of equal strength and ability, so that there will be keep competition.